zeeshankhan1981/free-thinkers/docs/model_management.md

 | mistral-7b:latest | 7B | ~7GB | Balanced performance | Text-only |
 | zephyr:latest | N/A | N/A | Conversational AI | Text-only |
 | llava-phi3:latest | 3.8B | ~4GB | Image analysis and description | Text + Image |

-### Model Parameters

-#### Temperature
-- Controls the randomness of the model's output
-- Range: 0.0 to 1.0
-- Lower values (e.g., 0.2) make the output more deterministic and focused
-- Higher values (e.g., 0.9) make the output more creative and varied
-- Default: 0.7

-#### Top P (Nucleus Sampling)
-- Controls the diversity of the model's output by sampling from the top P% of the probability distribution
-- Range: 0.0 to 1.0
-- Lower values (e.g., 0.5) make the output more focused and deterministic
-- Higher values (e.g., 0.9) make the output more diverse and creative
-- Default: 0.95

-#### Top K
-- Controls the diversity of the model's output by sampling from the top K most likely tokens
-- Range: 1 to 100
-- Lower values (e.g., 10) make the output more focused and deterministic
-- Higher values (e.g., 50) make the output more diverse and creative
-- Default: 40

-#### Repetition Penalty
-- Controls how much the model penalizes repeated tokens
-- Range: 1.0 to 2.0
-- Lower values (e.g., 1.0) allow more repetition
-- Higher values (e.g., 1.5) discourage repetition
-- Default: 1.1

-#### Context Window
-- Controls the maximum number of tokens the model can remember
-- Range: 1024 to 4096
-- Lower values (e.g., 1024) make the model faster but with less context
-- Higher values (e.g., 4096) make the model slower but with more context
-- Default: 2048

 ## Performance Optimizations